srid/purescript-book-sources/chapter8.md

 The only way in which side-effects managed by the `Eff` monad will be presented is to run a computation of type `Eff eff a` from JavaScript.

-The PureScript compiler provides a shortcut, in the form of the `--main` compiler option, which generates additional JavaScript to invoke the `main` computation when the application starts. `main` is required to be a computation in the `Eff` monad.
+The Pulp build tool (and other tools) provide a shortcut, by generating additional JavaScript to invoke the `main` computation when the application starts. `main` is required to be a computation in the `Eff` monad.

 In this way, we know exactly what side-effects to expect: exactly those used by `main`.
 In addition, we can use the `Eff` monad to restrict what types of side-effects `main` is allowed to have, so that we can say with certainty for example, that our application will interact with the console, but nothing else.